 The concept of flexible coaching is not just a theoretical idea; it is grounded in both psychological and practical principles.
 From a psychological perspective, flexibility in coaching aligns

 with established theories of self-determination and adaptive leadership.
-That said, when a coach adapts their approach to match the marine's internal motivations, the marine is more likely to internalize the guidance and sustain it over time.
-Research in motivational psychology has long shown that individuals perform better when they feel their goals are self-endorsed rather than imposed.
-Similarly, the field of adaptive leadership, pioneered by Heifetz and Linsky, emphasizes that effective guidance in complex, unpredictable environments requires leaders—and coaches—to shift their strategies based on real-time feedback rather than rigid adherence to predetermined plans.
+Think about it: when a coach adapts their approach to match the marine's internal motivations, the marine is more likely to internalize the guidance and sustain it over time.
+In practice, research in motivational psychology has long shown that individuals perform better when they feel their goals are self-endorsed rather than imposed.
+Practically speaking, similarly, the field of adaptive leadership, pioneered by Heifetz and Linsky, emphasizes that effective guidance in complex, unpredictable environments requires leaders—and coaches—to shift their strategies based on real-time feedback rather than rigid adherence to predetermined plans.
 This principle translates directly into coaching: a flexible coach reads the environment, notices when a strategy is losing traction, and adjusts accordingly.

 Challenges and Limitations in Implementing Flexible Coaching